CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 }
 ````

-MailerQ will pick one of the IPs to send out the mail.
-Be aware that you
+MailerQ picks one of the IPs to send out the mail.
+Be aware that you can of
-can of course only use addresses that are actually bound to the host that MailerQ
+course only use addresses that are actually bound to the host that MailerQ
 runs on.
 Other IP addresses will result in failed deliveries.

 ## Delivery time

 Messages loaded by MailerQ are delivered right away.
+If you want to delay a
-If you want to delay a delivery, you can add a "delayed" property to the
+delivery, you can add a "delayed" property to the JSON with the desired time
-JSON with the desired time of delivery.
+of delivery.

 ````
 {